 How the rising cost of better education is falling on college students 1

-A university education inside the U.S. Has emerged as truly impossible for the common American to afford without a kingdom or federal loans, grants, scholarships, or family contributors’ aid.
+A university education inside the U.S. Has become impossible for the common American to afford without kingdom or federal loans, grants, scholarships, or family contributors’ aid.
 Meanwhile, tuition continues to boom, and the student’s proportion of the cost has grown.

 The massive photograph